How does a sales funnel work?

 Ebooks, webinars, case studies, comparison guides

-Email marketing, website lead magnets, retargeting
+Email marketing, lead magnets on the website, retargeting

 Decision (BOFU)

-Close the deal and demonstrate value
+Close the sale and demonstrate value

 Product demos, free trials, testimonials, pricing tables